sdthomas91/n-g-spmu/README.md

 - A large amount of testing was done to ensure that all sections on the continuous scroll were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+#### Google Lighthouse

+- Google Lighthouse was used to ensure compatability, best practice and accessibility as well as load times.
+- Original load speed was in the 50th percentile, so amended images to be WebP format with PNG fallbacks - this brought it up to 79 out of 100.
+- Amended to be JPG instead of PNG as fallback - this increased performance to 99 out of 100.

+##### Accessibility

+- Accessibility sits at 99 out of 100 - all vitals pass the only issue they have is that an H4 is used out of order.
+This is not something I feel affects the site in such a way that it needs amending.
+- Aria used correctly and passes on all checks

+##### Best Practices

+- Best Practices sits at 92 out of 100 - this was vital as it threw up an issue I had overlooked - it failed to load the previously addd PNG files.
+This was because the images had not been amended on the Carousel and so still affected speed and best practices.

 ### Known Bugs

 - A comprehensive list of bugs and resolutions can be found in the TESTING.md file